 The Storting lays down the terms of reference of the commission and the specific procedures for its work.
-The extent to which the commission is to be bound by the general rules and guidelines that apply to public commissions of inquiry should be specified.
-Furthermore, an assessment should be made of whether the commission requires statutory authority in order to ensure the necessary access to information and documents.
+The terms of reference must ensure that the right of contradiction and verifiability is safeguarded.
+Furthermore, the terms of reference must determine whether and to what extent provisions in the Public Administration Act, the Freedom of Information Act, the Security Act and the Archive Act shall apply.
+An assessment should also be made of whether the commission requires statutory authority to ensure the necessary access to information and documents, and to treat personal data.